Spaces Available: 4 Spaces Available

 A typical day: After a hearty breakfast at the lodge we will head out for the day in a float plane.
 We will photograph a variety of bear and eat lunch in the field.
 After a full day with the bears, we return to the lodge for a relaxing dinner.
 Our goal is to help you learn how to take compelling bear photos with hands on instruction.
 We will cover camera settings, anticipating behavior, and using a variety of perspectives.

 Our group will be staying at the Bristol Bay Adventure Lodge on Lake Illiamna in Alaska and these nights are included in your workshop fee.
-While in Anchorage our group will be at the Clarion Suites Downtown.
+While in Anchorage our group will be at a local hotel.

 Closest Airport: Ted Stevens Anchorage International Airport ANC